 The aim of this experiment is to find the synthesis site of starch in a plant leaf.
 Furthermore, we examine the phenotype of wild-type leaves of Arabidopsis and the dpe1 mutant that are incapable of metabolizing starch by lugol staining.

 Starch is a polymer of glucose connected by glyosidic bonds.
 It serves as an energy storage and is produced during photosynthesis.
 As a result, all of the starch must be produced throughout the day and will be used as an energy source and will be metabolized in the night, when there’s no light for photosynthesis.[10]
 Starch has a helical structure and uses glucose and if available Iodide as building blocks.[10]
-The lugol solution, which is added at some point of the experiment, contains Iodide and indicates therefore the site where starch is synthesized by staining these spots on the surface of the leaf.
+The lugol solution, which is added at some point of the experiment, contains iodid and iodine and indicates therefore the site where starch is synthesized by staining these spots on the surface of the leaf.

 The leaves given to us by the assistants were harvested at an unknown time.
 This experiment can determine roughly the time, though.